mlouarra/Crime_Chicago_Spark/README.md

     make_classificatin: True

-#### It is possibile to choose if we want to train model or to use model for predicting
+#### the possibiliy to choose training model or load model for prediting if model exists

 model_ML_classification: